Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Marshall has combined with its opponents to score more than 64.5 points only two times this year.
+- Marshall and its opponents have scored at least 64.5 points only two times this year.

 - So far this season, 50% of Florida International's games (3/6) have had more combined points than Saturday's total of 64.5.

-- Saturday's total is one point higher than the combined 63.5 PPG average of the two teams.

-- These two squads combine to surrender 59 points per game, 5.5 fewer than this contest's over/under.
+- The two teams combine to score 63.5 points per game, one less than the total in this contest.

-- The Thundering Herd and their opponents score an average of 58.5 points per game, six fewer than Saturday's total.
+- The 59 combined points per game that these two squads have allowed this season are 5.5 fewer than the 64.5 total in this contest.

 - In 2021, games involving the Panthers have averaged a total of 59.2 points, 5.3 fewer than this game's set over/under.